Single Point Mooring (SPM) Systems Explained: Types and Components

 Pipeline End Manifold (PLEM)

-The Pipeline End Manifold serves as the connection point between subsea pipelines and the submarine hose system.
+The Pipeline End Manifold provides the connection point between subsea pipelines and the submarine hose system.
+Depending on the installation, it may incorporate isolation valves, pigging facilities, monitoring instruments, and flow-control equipment.

 Marine Breakaway Couplings